hackoverride/Snake/README.md

 # Snake
 Snake med JS og html

-Here I have used html <canvas> and "2d" styled a Snake game.
+Here I have used an HTML canvas element- and "2d" styled a Snake game.